Thumb Pain: Is it Basil Thumb Arthritis?

 Top Clarkston Area Hand Surgeon

-If you are experiencing pain in or around the thumb area, contact board certified hand Clarkston area hand surgeon Doctor Rehman for a comprehensive evaluation and consultation.
-Early intervention and the correct diagnosis, followed by a somprehensive treatment plan will yield the most effective and successful outcome.
+If you are experiencing pain in or around the thumb area, contact board certified Clarkston, MI area hand surgeon Doctor Rehman for a comprehensive evaluation and consultation.
+Early intervention and the correct diagnosis, followed by a comprehensive treatment plan will yield the most effective and successful outcome.

 Clarkston Area Hand Surgeon: 248.940.5233